Monitise: 2007-2012

-2012-Present
+2012-2016

-On 26 March 2012, Monitise announced its acquisition of Clairmail, the largest third-party for mobile banking solutions in the U.S. At the time of the acquisition, Monitise and Clairmail had 13 million registered consumers across four continents.
+On 26 March 2012, Monitise announced its acquisition of Clairmail, a third-party for mobile banking solutions in the U.S. At the time of the acquisition, Monitise and Clairmail had 13 million registered consumers across four continents.
 Later in 2012, in June and July respectively, Monitise announced partnerships with HSBC and The Co-operative Bank.
-The three-year mobile banking deal with The Co-operative Bank allows customers to check their balances, access mini statements, and find branches and cashpoints.
-The HSBC partnership saw Monitise provide support for HSBC's mobile Fast Balance app.

 In March 2013, Monitise extended its partnership with VISA Europe in a three-year partnership deal.
 The deal, which enables VISA Europe to license all of Monitise's mobile money technology, covering three product areas: Bank Anywhere, Pay Anyone and Buy Anything.
 In September 2013 Monitise acquired London-based mobile innovation and design agency Grapple Mobile Ltd, which became known as Monitise Create.
 Later that month, Monitise announced an alliance with IBM's Smarter Commerce initiative to help extend its mobile banking services to VISA Europe.

-That year, Monitise was listed in the Deloitte Technology Fast 50 for third year running, with a 2,319% growth rate.